JuliaLang/Pkg.jl/docs/src/getting-started.md

 You may have noticed the `(@v1.9)` in the REPL prompt.
 This lets us know that `v1.9` is the **active environment**.
-Different environments can have different totally different packages and versions installed from another environment.
+Different environments can have totally different packages and versions installed from another environment.
 The active environment is the environment that will be modified by Pkg commands such as `add`, `rm` and `update`.

 Let's set up a new environment so we may experiment.